-The Dolphin Backup Power Tool provides a utility for the backup and restoration of settings and user data on the terminal.
-The items listed below can be included in the backup.
+The Backup Power Tool provides a utility for the backup and the restoration of settings and user data on the device.
 Once a backup is created using the utility, you can restore all the items or only those items you select.
+The type of item you can include in the backup varies depending on the OS version.
+The following list is a sample of common items you can include in the backup:

 - Call Logs

 - Contacts

-- Messages

-- · System Settings
+- System Settings

-- · Music Playlists
+- Music Play lists

 - Browser Bookmarks

-- Wi-Fi® firmware configure file

-- Wi-Fi daemon APP configure file

-Accessing the Backup and Restore Power Tools
+Access the Backup and Restore Power Tools